CFT-Forensics: High-Performance Byzantine Accountability for Crash Fault Tolerant Protocols: Empirical Evaluation

 \subsection{Integration with OpenCBDC}

-Finally, we evaluate the performance of Raft-Forensics when it is integrated into OpenCBDC \cite{lovejoyhamilton}, a recent open-source design for central bank digital currency systems. {We completed the initial integration of Raft-Forensics into OpenCBDC in less than 2 hours.} Following this work, we deployed our experiments onto \texttt{c5n.9xlarge} ec2 instances in AWS over three regions: \texttt{us-east-1}, \texttt{us-east-2} and \texttt{us-west-2}.\footnote{Although CFT protocols are often run in the same datacenter, we believe that if they are used for critical infrastructure, there will be a need for geographically-distributed deployments for robustness reasons.
-This may also increase the threat of Byzantine faults. }
+Finally, we evaluate the performance of \raftname integrated into a downstream application: OpenCBDC \cite{lovejoyhamilton}, an open-source implementation of a retail central bank digital currency.
+OpenCBDC is a good choice because (a) it uses nuRaft, and (b) CBDCs are/will be public infrastructure, so security and performance are paramount.
+After integrating our \raftname implementation into OpenCBDC, we deployed our experiments onto \texttt{c5n.9xlarge} ec2 instances in AWS over three regions: \texttt{us-east-1}, \texttt{us-east-2} and \texttt{us-west-2}.\footnote{Although CFT protocols are often run in the same datacenter, if they are used for critical infrastructure, there will be a need for geographically-distributed deployments for robustness reasons.}

-We compared Raft-Forensics against Raft in two different OpenCBDC architectures -- two-phase-commit (2pc) and atomizer.
+We compared \raftname against Raft in two different OpenCBDC architectures -- two-phase-commit (2pc) and atomizer.
 In the 2pc architecture, we created one generator, one sentinel, three coordinators and three shards, where each coordinator and each shard are Raft-replicated, i.e., they are implemented as Raft-variant distributed systems.
 In the atomizer architecture, we created one watchtower, one watchtower CLI, one sentinel, one archiver, four shards and three atomizers, where only atomizers are Raft-replicated.
-In both architectures, each Raft-replicated module consists of three (server) nodes located in three different AWS regions.
+In both architectures, each Raft-replicated module consists of 3 nodes in 3 different AWS regions.

-We ran the experiments by the benchmarking platform \cite{opencbdc-tctl} of OpenCBDC under default configurations, where load generators produce as much workload as the system can process.
+We used the benchmarking platform \cite{opencbdc-tctl} of OpenCBDC under default configurations, where load generators produce as much workload as the system can process.
 The transaction size is 368 bytes.
 Each experiment lasts 5.25 minutes and is repeated 3 times.
 Table \ref{tab:result-cbdc} shows the throughput and latency of transactions of the entire system.
-We observe that in practical complex systems like OpenCBDC, Raft-Forensics also performs close to Raft.
+We observe that in practical complex systems like OpenCBDC, \raftname also performs close to Raft.

-So far, we provided accountability for Byzantine faults that compromise safety.
-In this section, we ask how to account for liveness attacks.
-Although we use a partially synchronous network model that guarantees message arrivals in bounded time, the GST is typically unknown.
-Consequently, any method that tries to distinguish a late message and a dropped message is unable to achieve 100\% accuracy.
-Therefore, when one node (Alice) claims failure in receiving message from another node (Bob), it is impossible to find out the faulty node between Alice and Bob with irrefutable evidence.
-As a consequence, an attacker can evade exposure if it consistently denies receiving heartbeats from the current leader and starts new elections, paralyzing the system without any honest leader executing log replication.